otonashi-labs/chatgpt-wrapped/README.md

 ```

 ### 3. Generate Wrapped (`wrapped/`)
-Aggregates all metadata into a unified statistics engine and produces a standalone, interactive HTML dashboard using TypeScript and modern web components.
+Aggregates all metadata into a unified statistics engine and produces a feature-rich dashboard.
+There are two ways to use it:

-*   **Commands**:
+*   **Static Mode**: Generates a standalone, interactive `wrapped.html` file that you can open anywhere.
     ```bash
     python wrapped/aggregate.py
     cd wrapped && bun run generate
+    ```
+*   **Live Mode**: Runs a local development server for a more dynamic experience.
+    ```bash
+    cd wrapped && bun run dev
     ```

 ---